|

 This tiny difference could result in your body using up an additional 480 Calories every day, WHILE YOU SLEEP!
 In just SEVEN DAYS, that represents about one pound of bodyfat!
 In a full year of sleeping with just that sheet, there is a realistic chance that you could use up FIFTY POUNDS OF EXCESS BODYFAT!

-And while you SLEEP!
+And it happens while you SLEEP!
 If you should also do any exercising or reduce your dietary intake, even better!

 This SEEMS to work!
 I am not obese, but maybe a few pounds more than I was when I was younger.
-By sleeping with a rather light cover rather than the very heavy blanket I used to use, and not really altering anything else in my life, I appear to have lost about 8 or 10 pounds during the past six months or so.
+By sleeping with a rather light cover rather than the very heavy blanket I used to use, and not really altering anything else in my life, I appeared to have lost about 8 or 10 pounds during about six months or so in 2008.
+My weight started out at that time as around 225 pounds (6'2" height) and it dropped to about 218 or so, after many years if having been rather constant.
 That is NOT a true scientific collection of data, but I feel that it confirms that the basic premise seems to be valid.

 The molecular weights are: 180 gram-moles + 192 gram-moles forms 264 gram-moles + 108 gram-moles, respectively.